 NLCSW continues to lead the way in the development of practice resources.
-Since the start of the 2022 registration year, the following resources have been released:
+During the 2022 registration year, the following resources were released:

 - Practice Matters May 2022 Edition: The Ethics of Client Confidentiality: The May edition of Practice Matters addresses the ethics of client confidentiality, highlights practice considerations, and explores how the value of client confidentiality intersects with other core values and standards.